KyleRego/anki_record/README.md

   - Specs need to be refactored to be more DRY and also start using doubles to improve performance
   - Use more specific RSpec matchers than `eq` everywhere
   - Reduce TODO comments
+  - Investigate if note guid is determined in Anki in a non-random way

 ### Release checklist
 - Remove `require "pry"`